ievagilb/Ieva-Gilbrantaite/README.md

 ## Projects

 ### Project 1: Interest calculator
--
-"Financial Calculator: A versatile Python program designed to aid in financial decision-making.
+- Financial Calculator: A versatile Python program designed to aid in financial decision-making.
 This calculator allows users to input parameters such as principal amount, interest rate, and investment or loan duration, calculating either interest on an investment or monthly home loan repayment.
 With a user-friendly interface and robust error checking mechanisms, this tool offers a seamless experience for informed financial planning.
-Explore and contribute to this open-source project on GitHub!"
+Explore and contribute to this open-source project on GitHub!
 - Python
 - [Financial Calculator](https://github.com/ievagilb/capstone-project)